clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 ### Algorithms and Techniques
-We implement three different classification algorithm :
+We implement three different classification algorithms :

-- a standard logistic regression to be used as a benchmark,
+#### a standard logistic regression to be used as a benchmark :

+- Pros :
+--The fitted model can be formatted as probabilities, which eases its understanding, and Confidence Intervals can be computed.
+--When the features are lineary separable and are limited, it tends to perform pretty well.
+--it can be updated with additional training data without hassle.

+- Cons :
+--if the features are not lineary separable, then it might not be the best approach.
+--it does not handle well categorical features. oes not handle the multiclass well.
+--it suffers when there is multicollinearity amongst the features.

-- a decision tree based algorithm : Xtra Gradient Boosting (XGBoost) Classifier : does not require much feature engineering nor hyper-parameters tuning.
+#### a decision tree based algorithm : Xtra Gradient Boosting (XGBoost) Classifier :

+- Pros :
+--does not require much feature engineering nor hyper-parameters tuning.
 On top of that it is fast.
+- Cons :
+--it tends to overfit on the training set, but can be controlled via the learning rate and tree depth parameters.

-- Neural Nets based algorithm with a binary classifier using the Keras wrapper with a Tensorflow backend.
+#### Neural Nets based algorithm with a binary classifier using the Keras wrapper with a Tensorflow backend.

+- Pros :
+--They can overperform other classifier with enough data and well designed layers.
+- Cons :
+--require lots of computing power (GPU), slow on regular CPU.

 A Support vector machine approach has been excluded due to its heavy hyper parameter tuning.

+As the data are weakly correlated with our target, we use a lot of features, and check if some interesting combinations of them can improve the model.
+The XGB algorithm has the advantage to select itself the best features, and so does the neural network.

 ### Benchmark